mplanchard/rest-presentation/notes/dissertation.rst

 Styles
 ++++++

-  An **architectural style** is a coordinated ste of architectural constraints that restrict the roles/features of architectural elements and the allowed relationships among those elements within any architecture that conforms to that style
+  An **architectural style** is a coordinated set of architectural constraints that restrict the roles/features of architectural elements and the allowed relationships among those elements within any architecture that conforms to that style